Catherine Helen Spence Memorial Scholarship

 Constance gained her BA (1915) and MA (1918) while working as a schoolteacher.
-With her scholarship she undertook a PhD on child psychology at the University of London graduating in 1924.
-She investigated neglected and delinquent children in UK, USA, Canada.
+With her scholarship, she undertook a PhD on child psychology at the University of London graduating in 1924.
+She investigated neglected and delinquent children in the UK, USA, and Canada.

-Upon her return to South Australia she was appointed as psychologist in the state Education Department.
+Upon her return to South Australia, she was appointed as a psychologist in the state Education Department.
 She lectured at the University of Adelaide where she helped found social work courses.
 In 1956 she published Children and Their Lawmakers.

 For more information, see Davey, Constance Muriel (1882-1963), Australian Dictionary of Biography